 3.3 Misconceptions of Categories and Tags for SEO Purposes

 John Mueller from Google has openly dispelled the misconception that tags have a direct impact on SEO.
-Their primary function is to assist the audience and search engines to navigate your posts efficiently.
+Their primary function is to assist the audience and search engines in navigating your posts efficiently.

 Another misconception revolves around using categories and tags solely for SEO gains.
 While both contribute to SEO indirectly by enhancing content organization and user experience, misusing them purely for search engine manipulation can have adverse effects.